Jump to topics on this page:

 Learn more about careers and how your child can gain work experience that helps them reach their goals.

-Ask yourself if your child can answer these questions about their health care (Try asking your child too.):
+Ask yourself if your child can answer these questions about their health care (try asking your child, too):

-All of these questions are great conversation starters that help your child find new ways to experience independence.
+All these questions are great conversation starters that help your child find new ways to experience independence.